cedx/akismet.php/doc/advanced/testing.md

   $client = new Client('123YourAPIKey', $blog);

   $result = $client->checkComment($comment);
-  echo 'It should be "CheckResult.isHam": ', $result;
+  echo 'It should be "CheckResult::isHam": ', $result;
 }
 ```